oayanda/Automate-Infrastructure-With-IaC-using-Terraform.-Part-4-Terraform-Cloud/project_19.md

 Select your preferred version control workflow, in this case, I have selected GitLab.

-> If this is your first time, you are required to connect your terraform account with your GitLab account. [*Connect your Here*](https://developer.hashicorp.com/terraform/cloud-docs/vcs/gitlab-com)
+> If this is your first time, you are required to connect your terraform account with your GitLab account. [*Connect your account Here*](https://developer.hashicorp.com/terraform/cloud-docs/vcs/gitlab-com)

 ![workspace](/images/b.png)